des7ruct1on/des7ruct1on/README.md

 <td width="550">
 <h1>About me</h1>

-- Studying in MAI on 2nd course of Fundamental computer science and information technology
+- Studying in MAI at 2nd course of Fundamental computer science and information technology
 - i do not like bytes
 </td>
 <td>